 To get the most out of the data you collect, follow these 5 non-negotiables:

 1. Data must be accurate.

 One of the problems with a well-meaning lab manager’s hash marks is accuracy.
-If the lab manager is helping a student, or more often focused on doing working on their own homework, they’ll miss people filtering in and out.
+If the lab manager is helping a student, or more often focused on doing their own homework, they’ll miss people filtering in and out.
 Leaving data up to human discretion, and inevitably error, quickly disqualifies its validity.